aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 ```

 1. The IP pool `name` is used to assign a name to the IP pool, this is later called in the profile to associate the pool to the profile.
-2. The profile `name` is used to assign a name to the link profile which is later called under the p2p link definitions to inherit settings from the profile.
+2. The profile `name` is used to assign a name to the link profile, which is later called under the p2p link definitions to inherit settings from the profile.
-3. Each list item in `p2p_links` is a dictionary which defines one routed point-to-point underlay link and its associated parameters.
+3. Each list item in `p2p_links` is a dictionary that defines one routed point-to-point underlay link and its associated parameters.
-4. `nodes` is used to identify which nodes are connecting to each other.
+4. `nodes` is used to identify which nodes are connecting.
 5. `profile` is used here to inherit common settings for the link from the profile.
 6. `id` is used to extract a single /31 subnet for the link from the IP pool mentioned by the profile.
-Each link that shares an IP pool must have a unique ID in order to prevent overlapping ip addressing.
+Each link that shares an IP pool must have a unique ID to prevent overlapping IP addressing.

 ## Specifying network services (VRFs and routed interfaces) and endpoint connectivity in the VPN-IPv4 fabric